Principal Investigator: Subhash Dhawan, PhD

 Office / Division / Lab: OBRR / DETTD / LMV

-Our research focuses on developing new therapies to reduce the progression of HIV infection, especially when conventional treatments fail to stimulate an effective immune response to the virus.
-This immune system failure can occur in two ways: 1) when varieties of HIV are already resistant to treatment; and 2) when mutations in the genetic makeup of HIV cause sensitive varieties of the virus to mutate and become resistant to AIDS drugs.
+The major objective of our studies is directly translation of the research findings into practical correlates of in vitro diagnostics and monitoring drug therapies.
+Specifically, our studies focus on developing technologically advanced systems for the evaluation of efficient quantitative in vitro diagnostics coordinating with developing novel therapeutic strategies to help reduce the progression of the existing and emerging blood-borne infections.
+Our studies will provide directions for a potentially useful clinical outcome, especially when conventional treatments fail to stimulate an effective immune response to the viruses.
+This immune system failure can occur when pathogens are resistant to treatment or when mutations in the genetic makeup of these pathogens cause sensitive varieties to mutate and become resistant to drugs.

 Emerging infectious diseases pose great threat to public health, including recipients of blood transfusions.
-Among many blood-borne emerging infections transmitted through transfusion of infected blood donated by apparently healthy and asymptomatic blood donors are dengue, malaria, variant CJD, and West Nile viruses (WNV).
-Dengue virus (DV) and WNV belong to the family of flaviviruses that can be transmitted to humans by mosquitoes and other non-human carriers, as well as by transfusion of blood or blood products, bone marrow, organ transplant, hemodialysis, and exposure to infected mucous membranes.
-The presence of these infectious agents in the blood supply could significantly impact the safety of blood and blood-derived biologics, especially in the case of treatments for hemophilia.
+Among many blood-borne infections transmitted through transfusion of infected blood donated by apparently healthy and asymptomatic blood donors are dengue, malaria, Ebola, West Nile viruses (WNV), and Zika.
+Dengue virus, WNV and Zika belong to the family of flaviviruses that can be transmitted to humans by mosquitoes and other non-human carriers, as well as by transfusion of blood or blood products, bone marrow, organ transplant, hemodialysis, and exposure to infected mucous membranes.
+The presence of these infectious agents in the blood supply can significantly impact the safety of blood and blood-derived biologics.

-Our laboratory has also shown that the induction of heme oxygenase-1 (HO-1), an endogenous cell host factor, substantially inhibited infection of cells with HIV and other pathogens.
-The mechanism of action of HO-1 induction as a host defense factor is not clear.
-However, these preliminary results are highly encouraging, since they demonstrate activation of a natural host defense mechanism against these individual pathogens, as well as against multiple co-infections.
+Our laboratory is the first to establish a pivotal role of an inducible endogenous cytoprotective enzyme, heme oxygenase-1 (HO-1), against blood-borne infections.
+We have confirmed that HO-1 induction substantially inhibits infection of cells with HIV and other pathogens.
+While the mechanism of action of HO-1 induction as a host defense factor remains unclear; nonetheless, the findings from our studies are highly encouraging, since they demonstrate activation of a natural host defense mechanism against these individual pathogens as well as against co-infections.
+We are focusing our efforts on understanding the HO-1-dependent and HO-1-independent innate host protection mechanisms against HIV, WNV, dengue, mycoplasma and Zika infections.

 Biochem Biophys Res Commun 2015 Aug 14;464(1):7-12